 - a) Understand the broad requirements of safety regulations and the need for safe working. - b) Organise sites so that work is carried out to the required standard with minimum risk to equipment and materials. - c) Give all operatives precise instructions on their responsibilities for correct working methods; see that they do not take unnecessary risks. - d) Ensure that any electricity supply is installed without endangering men and equipment. - e) Ensure that fire fighting equipment is maintained and ready to use. - f) Check that all items of machinery and plant, including power and hand tools, are maintained in good condition and the persons using them are adequately trained.
-Maintain records of inspections and training as detailed in the "arrangements". - g) Make sure that suitable protective clothing and equipment is available and used as appropriate, in accordance with the Personal Protective Equipment Regulations 1992, and that first aid equipment is readily available. - h) Implement arrangements with other contractors on site, to avoid confusion about areas of responsibility. - i) Report all injury accidents and dangerous occurrences to the Director; investigate these accidents and occurrences in an attempt to establish the cause and to prevent a recurrence. - j) Accompany HSE Enforcement Officer (Factory Inspector) on any site visits and act on his recommendations.
-In the event of an 'improvement' or 'prohibition' notice by the Officer he will telephone details to the Director, with particular responsibility for health and safety, immediately. - k) Set an example in all 'safety' matters.
+Maintain records of inspections and training as detailed in the "arrangements". - g) Make sure that suitable protective clothing and equipment is available and used as appropriate, in accordance with the Personal Protective Equipment Regulations 1992, and that first aid equipment is readily available. - h) Implement arrangements with other contractors on site, to avoid confusion about areas of responsibility. - Report all injury accidents and dangerous occurrences to the Director; investigate these accidents and occurrences in an attempt to establish the cause and to prevent a recurrence. - j) Accompany HSE Enforcement Officer (Factory Inspector) on any site visits and act on his recommendations.
+In the event of an 'improvement' or 'prohibition' notice by the k) Set an example in all 'safety' matters.